TheDreamLabUK/logseqSpringThing/docs/network.md

 1. Overall Architecture

 The application follows a client-server model, with the server responsible for data storage, processing, and settings management, while the client handles visualization and user interaction.
 Communication occurs through REST API calls for initial setup and settings management, and WebSockets for real-time position updates.
-The application integrates with RAGFlow as a separate service for advanced data processing.

 2. Server-Side (Rust)

-Data Storage: Graph data (nodes, edges, metadata) is stored on the server, potentially in a database or file system.
-Settings are stored in settings.toml and are updated in real-time.
+Data Storage: Graph data (nodes, edges, metadata) is stored on the server, in a file system.
+Settings are stored in settings.toml and are updated in real-time in groups of settings only when those settings are updated.

 REST API (actix-web): The server exposes a REST API for: